uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 ### Examples

 This section includes examples of how some queries look like in QGM.
-This visual representation will be generated from the representation decribed in the previou section.
+This visual representation will be generated from the representation decribed in the previous section.
 Note that having a visual way of representing the query is very helpful during query transformation development/troubleshooting.

+In this visual representation, predicates referencing columns from 1 or 2 quantifiers are represented as edges connecting the quantifiers involved in the predicate.

 #### Simple `SELECT *`